zulip/zulip/docs/overview/architecture-overview.md

     whether a message has been starred, or by whom.

 * **subject**: What the codebase calls a "topic" in many places.

-* **bankruptcy**: When a user has been off Zulip for several days and has hundreds of unread messages, they are prompted for whether they want to mark all their unread messages as read.
-This is called "declaring bankruptcy" (in reference to the concept in finance).